Kicks

 So again I pose the question: is that the closest Barbara Billingsley ever came to saying the infamous line, or is there another utterance that gets closer to the urban-legend?

 In the meantime, be sure to read Todd’s piece in its entirety.
-His descriptions of ten key Beaver episodes are an excellent reminder of why the show was so quietly transgressive, and also endlessly likable.
+His descriptions of ten key Beaver episodes are an excellent reminder of why the show was so quietly transgressive, and so endlessly likable.

 Occasionally people have complained that this blog is “too political.”
 I generally take that to mean that I have expressed political beliefs with which the complainer does not agree.
 I also think it misses the point, in the sense that everything is political, including television.
 Obviously The Defenders is political, but so is Gilligan’s Island, in less obvious ways.
 It’s not as if I’m hitting the pause button here to endorse a candidate or rant about current events.
 Any time I have expressed a political view, it’s been a genuine response to something I’ve seen in a television show.
 To elide or avoid expressing that response for fear of offending someone would be a kind of self-censorship that I have no interest in practicing.